[English] Visual Archives: Documentaries on Chinese Underground Music

 Olivier Richard, La grande muraille de métal, 2015

 Let’s continue with Olivier Richard who, the following year, released La grande muraille de métal (The Great Wall of Metal) for French TV.
 The documentary is this time centered on metal music (but also features Demerit… Maybe some leftovers from the previous documentary).
 It shows the bands Ego-Fall, a Mongolian-influenced band, Chaos Kills the Pain, Barbaric Chieftains or the legendary band Yaksa.
 The ethnic and identity component of metal music is unfortunately never addressed in the documentary.
+Unfortunately, due to copyright issues Olivier Richard asked to take down the video from the internet, and is nowhere to be found (not even a paid version)

 George Lindt and Susanne Messmer, Beijing Bubbles, 2005